ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 |12| TRUSTSTORE_PASSWORD |[WalletPassw0rd]|[<span class="underline">from Wallet Section</span>](#get-atp-wallet-file)|

 ### Functions Logging
-If you want to create a function logging to trace your code, you have several methods: create log ina OCI object storage bucket, use a remote syslog server or use the OCI logging service.
+If you want to create a function logging to trace your code, you have several methods: create log in an OCI object storage bucket, use a remote syslog server or use the OCI logging service.

 If your tenancy has OCI logging service enabled, you can send log traces to OCI logging system and see them after functions execution.
 To check if your tenancy has the OCI logging service enabled, go to main menu -> Solutions and Platform and Logging.